 Bills.com reviewed hundreds of settlements reached by professional debt settlement negotiators for the client's American Express accounts.
 The average settlement negotiated was less than 52% of the balance that the clients enrolled in the settlement program for all accounts still in the hands of AmEx.
 Account sent to legal collections settled at a higher percentage.

 You are free to negotiate directly with your creditors, if you feel you can do so successfully.
 However if you are not confident that you have the skills, nerve, and time to handle back and forth negotiations with debt collectors, consider hiring a reputable and experienced settlement company.
 Make sure that you only work with a debt settlement firm that charges no up-front fees.
 Bills.com recommends choosing a debt settlement firm that is a member of the AFCC (American Fair Credit Council) and has debt consultants that are accredited by the IAPDA (International Association of Professional Debt Arbitrators).
+As with any debt relief solution you consider, you should weigh the pros and cons of debt settlement before deciding.

 Here are some facts about how American Express handle collections accounts, based on Bills.com research: